 More About Ramesses I's Rule

 When Ramesses I grew to power, he may have been in his fifties and already had a son and a grandson, which made him a sensible choice for a pharaoh.
-An expedition to Palestine during his reign was probably led by his son, Seti.
-Like his father, Seti also acquired the positions of the Vizier and Commander of Sile and he was named as the co-regent of his father to succeed to the throne after him.
+His son, Seti, probably led an expedition to Palestine during his reign.
+Like his father, Seti also acquired the positions of the Vizier and Commander of Sile and was named as his father's co-regent to succeed to the throne after him.

 Completion Of The Work

-Ramesses I is associated with the completion of the second pylon of the temple of Amun at Karnak which was initiated by Horemheb.
+Ramesses I is associated with completing the second tower of the temple of Amun at Karnak, which Horemheb initiated.
 Also, a stele was placed at Wadi Halfa by him.
-The pharaoh is also known to have started a temple and a chapel at Abydos, which were later on completed by Seti.
-The hastily-made tomb, KV 16, belonged to Ramesses I and was never finished, but he was buried there nevertheless.
+The pharaoh also started a temple and a chapel at Abydos, which Seti later completed.
+The hastily-made tomb, KV 16, belonged to Ramesses I and was never finished, but he was buried there.
 The wife of Ramesses I is believed to have been the first queen to have been buried in the Valley of the Queens, in another tomb that was not completed.
 Recent findings show that the mummy at the Niagara Falls Museum and Daredevil Hall of Fame is that of Ramesses I.